number-25/MotifScanner.jl/src/ScanSequenceExact_workbook.md

         end
     end
 end

 ```

-### Normalization
+## Normalization of motif matches by bp frequency at each locus

 Normalise the number of matches at each base pair by the number of total base
-pairs at that position for all lncRNAs.
+pairs at that position for all transcripts.
 This will ensure that those loci with
 many matches are not inflated simply because there are more transcripts of that
 size in them, since we're looking at overall motif density.